top of page

 5 prizes available ($500 1st prize, $300 2nd prize, three $100 runner-ups).

-Winning images will be professionally re-designed for fabric printing, printed on fabric, and sewed into fabric masks in a student mask-sewing workshop.
+Winning images were professionally re-designed for fabric printing, printed on fabric, and sewed into fabric masks in a student mask-sewing workshop.

-5 Finalists have been selected and we are now asking for a "popular vote" to help decide the 1st, 2nd, and Runner Up prizes!
-Go to EdUHK Psychology department's Facebook page to vote!
+5 Finalists were selected and submitted to a "popular vote" to help decide the 1st, 2nd, and Runner Up prizes!
+Go to EdUHK Psychology department's Facebook page to see the selections!

 Learn more about this contest below.